 A Mixed Reality Experience Designer is responsible for overlaying our physical world with a layer of digital data.
 These virtual overlays allow us to visualise any imaginable character or object in our physical space as if they were real.

 Conversational Interface Designer

-The HSBC report goes as far as to say that people in these roles will be responsible for “building natural, low-friction interfaces that go beyond solving immediate challenges to surprise and delight customers requires a mixture of creative, linguistic, and anthropological skills.”
+People in these roles will be responsible for building natural, low-friction, conversational interfaces which solve immediate challenges.
+Additionally, they will surprise and delight customers using a mixture of creative, linguistic, and anthropological skills.